 5. autoglasssearch.com will place you in multiple websites.
 You are only charged when someone calls you from that advertisement. $13.50 per call.
 Call 888-268-2507 or e-mail firstname.lastname@example.org with questions about their advertising service.

-6. Google Adwords- Google will walk you through and help you for 30 days.
+6. Google Adwords- Google will walk you through and help you.
 You control your budget.
 It can be anywhere from $100 per month to $500 per month.
 This places your website on the top of the page when someone in your area searches windshield repair.

 7. Google Places – almost like your own website with Google.
 You will show up on maps organically when people search for windshield repair.

 8. YouTube – Shoot a video of yourself doing a repair or about your business.
 Post it on YouTube with keywords that include the name of the town(s) you work and windshield repair, windshield, windshield crack repair, auto glass, glass repair and auto glass repair, etc.